r-leyshon/ptspotter/README.md

 ## To do

+* adj_file_nos needs to paste filename hashes for cases when part of the munge directory has identical file suffixes and part doesn't.
 * unit tests for all functions
 * Remove current_file and replace all usage with basename().
 Prefer basename() also in adj_file_nos